vtvrv/Cuphead_Accessibility_Mod/README.md

 Place Cuphead_Accessibility.dll into the Cuphead\BepInEx\plugins\ directory.

-Confirmed working with versions of Cuphead.
+Confirmed working with all versions of Cuphead.

 Steam may cause issues I've only tried the GOG release.